ax-va/Learning-Rust-Klabnik-Nichols-2023/data-types.md

 - Every element of an array must have the same type.
 - An array isn't as flexible as the *vector* type that is provided by the standard library that is allowed to grow or shrink in size.

+# Complex data types

+## The String type

+The String type manages data allocated on the heap and is able to store an amount of text that is not defined at compile time.